mongodb/specifications/source/unified-test-format/unified-test-format.rst

 it MAY report both conditions under either category, but it MUST report any given condition in at most one category.

-The same entity name MAY be used for both ``storeErrorsAsEntity`` and ``storeFailuresAsEntity`` options.
-The test runner MUST support writing both errors and failures to the same entity.
-If the same entity is specified, the errors and failures MUST be written in chronological order to the extent possible, interleaving the error and failure entries if necessary.
-Note that the textual description field for both errors and failures is ``error``.

 The following termination behavior MUST be implemented by the test
 runner: